Building completion—August, 2016

 Museum staff are working tirelessly to prepare the exhibitions in the new building and move the more than two million accessioned objects in our collection.
-We anticipate opening at the new building in late 2017.
+We anticipate opening at the new building in early 2018.

 Nearly 36,000 came out to visit our Glenora galleries one last time on and take part in our 48-hour closing party on December 4-6, 2015.
 What an amazing 48 hours to celebrate 48 years of RAM!
 Visitors shared thousands of memories with us-we're excited to make even more with you in our new home in downtown Edmonton.

 Follow our journey to opening the new museum on social media using the hashtag #MuseumOnTheMove

 Read the news release

 Transitioning the Royal Alberta Museum from the current location to our new downtown facility is a big job that requires time and specialization.
 Aside from moving millions of artifacts staff continue to dedicate countless hours to developing the new galleries that will inspire and educate.